 Austin accompanies for numerous school choirs, as well as workshops, reading sessions, honor choirs, and All-State choirs for the American Choral Directors Association.
 As an honorary member of the Black Classical Artists of Louisville, Austin participates regularly in concerts focusing on American Spirituality.

 A member of the American Choir Directors Association and the American Guild of Organists, Austin has also served as Vice President of the Board of Directors for the Louisville Chamber Choir.
 Currently, he is working with famed religious poet scholar, Thomas Troeger to publish his most recent work, which he composed for Highland’s 2016 Advent season.

 Fred Bogert, Music Director to Friday Church

 Fred Bogert has spent the last 45 years as composer, producer and performer of every style of music.
-Eleven years ago, he moved to Louisville from Nashville, where he recorded over three thousand songs as proprietor of Historic RCA Studio B and neighboring Studio C. Three of his produced CD’s were nominated for a Grammy.
+Fourteen years ago he moved to Louisville from Nashville, where he recorded over three thousand songs as proprietor of Historic RCA Studio B and neighboring Studio C. Three of the CD’s he produced were nominated for Grammies.

 Andria Eadens, Publications, Membership, and Office Manager

 Andria has made sure that everyone has their head screwed on straight since 1999.
 She oversees all our printed materials, guides our internal technology ministry with lay leaders, keeps our database and membership records updated (no small feat) and manages the office with the expertise that can only come with years of loyalty.